Dmitri-Sintsov/django-jinja-knockout/docs/clientside.rst

 Custom tags
 ~~~~~~~~~~~
+* Since v2.1.0 built-in custom tags are deprecated, disabled by default and may be removed in the future.

 The built-in template processor supports custom tags via `TransformTags`_ Javascript class ``applyTags()`` method.
-By default there are the ``CARD-*`` tags registered, which are transformed to Bootstrap 4 cards or to Bootstrap 3 panels
+By default there are the ``CARD-*`` tags registered, which are transformed to Bootstrap 4 / 5 cards or to Bootstrap 3
-depending on the :doc:`djk_ui` version.
+panels, depending on the :doc:`djk_ui` version.

 Custom tags are also applied via `initClient`_ to the loaded DOM page and to dynamically loaded AJAX DOM fragments.
 However because the custom tags are not browser-native, such usage of custom tags is not recommended as extra flicker